Do biological molecular machines act as Maxwell's demons?: Results

-The nanoscopic machines are not only free energy but also information transducers.
-In other words, in nanoscopic machines 'information can serve as a thermodynamic resource similar to free energy' \cite{Horo13}.
-Two kinds of information are produced during time course of the simulated process.
-The first is in the form of a tape with more or less random sequence of signs $\ldots + + - + - - + + + - \ldots$ describing directions (forward or backward) of the successive transitions through the output gate or gates.
-And the second, in the case of many output gates, is in the form of a tape with more or less random sequence of letters $\ldots {\rm b~c~d~d~a~c~b~b~a} \ldots$ labelling succesive gates, which the system passed through.
+The nanoscopic machines are not only energy but also information transducers.
+In other words, 'information can serve as a thermodynamic resource similar to free energy' there \cite{Parr15}.
+Up to then, we treated information as an appropriately averaged mutual information exchanged between two subsystems \cite{Saga10,Ponm10,Saga12,Saga13a,Hart14,Horo14}, but such creation of information at the expense of the entropy reduction appeared not possible in the biological molecular machines.
+Information may, however, be also considered as the content of a sequence of bits \cite{Mand12,Bara14,Horo13,Shir15,Shir15a}, and the latter approach is equivalent to the bipartite measurement-control approach \cite{Shir16}.
+Two types of information in the second sense are produced during the time course of the simulated process with many output gates.
+The first is in the form of a string with a more or less random sequence of letters, e.g.

-Both kinds of information are related to the intramolecular stochastic dynamics of the machine.
-This dynamics can be cosidered to play the role of an information reservoir or register \cite{Deff13}, which is erased each time the system passes through the input gate and starts its evolution anew from the initial state $1'$.
-At that moment, the old tapes are terminated and the new tapes are initiated.

-It should be pointed out that the recorded information depends crucially on the ratio of $\tau_{\rm ext}$ to $\tau_{\rm int}$.
-The mean external transition time $\tau_{\rm ext}$ is determined by the mechanism of the enzyme-substrates recognition and binding, and can vary within wide limits \cite{Kurz14}.
-The longer $\tau_{\rm ext}$, i.e., the more the reaction is controlled by the external dynamics, the lower probability of the backward transition through the same gate or the forward transition through the next gate.
-In the limit $\tau_{\rm ext} \gg \tau_{\rm int}$, when the internal dynamics is negligible as in the transition state theory of the reaction rates \cite{Kurz06}, only the single external transitions forward take place and $n = 1$ also in the case of the multiple output gates.

-It is impossible to determine information of the second kind experimentally, and for its theoretical determination, detailed studies of individual, successive transient protocols related to individual trajectories are needed \cite{Seif12,Parr15}.
-However, information of the second kind influences strongly information of the first kind, and the latter flows out of the machine and determines the number of the product molecules P$_2$, hence the fluctuating variable $X_2$.
+labelling successive gates, which the system passed through.
+And the second is in the form of a string with a more or less random sequence of signs, e.g.